Bernese Rescue & Rehoming

 Parade of Rescued dogs with their new owners at the Spring Garden Party in 2023 (Fiona Hallam on the right)

-The Bernese Mountain Dog Club of Great Britain’s Rescue and Rehoming service is primarily in existence to help any Bernese Mountains Dog in the UK who is in need of a new home.
+The Bernese Mountain Dog Club of Great Britain’s Rescue and Rehoming service is primarily in existence to help any Bernese Mountain Dog in the UK who is in need of a new home.
 We will take in Bernese of any age and we try to get a full picture of the temperament and needs of the dogs who come into our care.
-Reputable breeders should be willing to help with any Bernese of their breeding who is in need of rehoming and sometimes a phone call to the breeder is all that is needed to put this in place.
+Reputable breeders should always be willing to help with any Bernese of their breeding who is in need of rehoming and sometimes a phone call to the breeder is all that is needed to put this in place.
 When this cannot be then Rescue can step in.

 .